RoxieAtRubrik/intro-to-rubrik-apis/README.md

 # Introduction to APIs

 Welcome to the Introduction to Rubrik APIs module!
-This module consists of 4 lessons to help you learn the fundamentals required to interact with REST APIs.
+This module consists of 1 lesson to help you learn the fundamentals required to interact with Rubrik's REST APIs.

 ## :pencil: Lessons